njustesen/botbowl/docs/bots-iii.md

             self.setup_actions.append(Action(ActionType.END_SETUP))
 ```

-Try experimenting with a few diferent setup formations or implement a larger repository of formations for different situations.
+Try experimenting with a few different setup formations or implement a larger repository of formations for different situations.